The Conway Sisters

-The Conway Sisters were a semi-professional singing group from County Sligo, Ireland, who achieved a measure of fame through their appearance in the final stages of the second UK series of television talent show The X Factor in 2005.
+The Conway Sisters were a semi-professional singing group from County Sligo, Ireland, who achieved a measure of fame through their appearance in the final stages of the second UK series of television talent show The X Factor in 2005 been the seventh contestant eliminated.
 The group were nominated in the "best Irish pop act" category at the 2006 Meteor Awards.

 Formation

 Four sisters, Laura, Marie, Sharon and Sinead Conway, were born and raised in County Sligo, Ireland.
 They formed a group, The Conway Sisters, in 2002.
 Throughout 2002 they wrote, produced, and recorded music, and performed locally.
 In 2003, they released their first single, "What Do You Do?", which debuted in the Top 20 in Ireland.
 A second single, "Now That It's Over", followed in 2004, and their third single, "Miss You", entered the Top 20 in the Irish charts in May 2005.
 Their self-financed debut album, Waiting for You, was released in May 2005.